Greening Southway

 Environment and green space came up as priorities amongst all age groups in the community from high-school students to senior citizens and it is felt that enhancements to green infrastructure have the highest potential payback for quality of life.
 As a result of this, they initiated a “Greening Southway” community engagement project to focus initial activities in.

-Although the team cannot fund infrastructural improvements in the area, they can advise and facilitate and the main goal in this two-month project is to work with the community to help them identify some realistic improvement opportunities.
+Although the team couldn't fund infrastructural improvements in the area, they could advise and facilitate and the main goal in this two-month project was to work with the community to help them identify some realistic improvement opportunities.

 Team